20 of the best classic books to read in your lifetime [my must-read list]

 13. Beloved by Toni Morrison

 Why should you read Beloved?
-Because this spellbinding classic transforms history into a powerful and unflinching story, looking deep into the abyss of slavery and its repercussions.
+This spellbinding classic transforms history into a powerful and unflinching story, looking deep into the abyss of slavery and its repercussions.

 Sethe was born a slave and escaped to Ohio, but eighteen years later she is still not free from the memories of the beautiful farm where so many hideous things happened.
 Beloved is one of the most brutally real classic books that everyone should read.